oceanprotocol/docs/content/concepts/contributing.md

 You could write articles or blog posts related to Ocean Protocol.
 Possible topics include:

-- a story about how you used Ocean Protocol or the Ocean network
+- a story about how you used Ocean Protocol or an Ocean network
 - news from a recent event
 - tutorials for beginners
 - a deep dive into some specific aspect of Ocean Protocol